mn-am/corina-classic-python/README.md

 jupyter notebook
 ```

-4. Create a new notebook
+4. Create a new notebook.

 ![Screenshot from 2023-08-11 17-45-01.png](images%2FScreenshot%20from%202023-08-11%2017-45-01.png)
 ![Screenshot from 2023-08-11 17-50-14.png](images%2FScreenshot%20from%202023-08-11%2017-50-14.png)

-5. Run a simple example
+5. Run a simple example.

 ![Screenshot from 2023-08-11 17-54-19.png](images%2FScreenshot%20from%202023-08-11%2017-54-19.png)